 Thus, the innovator’s dilemma for companies like Kodak is whether to focus on current customers or to focus on a new population of consumers with lower-margin opportunities.

-In hindsight, it seems Christensen’s claim of established companies face difficulties dealing with the disruptive technology has come true with Kodak.
+In hindsight, it seems Christensen’s claim of established companies face difficulties dealing with disruptive technology has come true with Kodak.
 But was “disruptive innovation”, the reason behind the failure of Kodak?

 2.2 Competition and sustaining innovation in the film business